 Source code for all of the allocation routines is contained in the file rt/alc.c.
 Almost all interaction with the storage management is made through these routines.
-Two exceptions occur in string concatenation and reading a fixed number of bytes.
-In each case, it is simpler and more efficient to have these operations deal directly with storage management.
+Two exceptions occur in string concatenation (operators/cat.c) and reading a fixed number of bytes from a file (functions/reads.c).
+In these cases, it is simpler and more efficient to have these operations deal directly with storage management.